5 Important Things Every New Mom Should Know About Baby's Sleep

 Share

-You are probably aware that babies can be notoriously bad sleepers if you are a new mom.
-All of my boys have had different sleep issues.
-As a baby, my first son was the lightest sleeper in the world that hated naps.
+If you are a new mom, you probably know babies can be notoriously bad sleepers.
+All of my boys have had different baby sleep issues.
+As a baby, my first son was the lightest sleeper in the world who hated naps.
 My second son slept well as a baby but sleepwalks now.
-And my third son still hasn’t recovered his normal sleeping patterns since transitioning to a toddler bed almost ONE YEAR AGO.
-With my fourth son, I am more focused on developing healthy sleep habits early.
+My third son still hasn’t recovered his normal sleeping patterns since transitioning to a toddler bed almost ONE YEAR AGO.
+With my fourth son, I focus more on developing healthy sleep habits early.

 5 Important Things Every New Mom Should Know About a Baby's Sleep

-Along the way, I’ve learned some things that make a big difference that I was not aware of when I first became a mother.
-While I cannot say they would have completely changed all of my experiences, I think they could have made a big difference.
+Along the way, I’ve learned some things that make a big difference that I was unaware of when I first became a mother.
+While I cannot say they would have changed entirely my experiences, I think they could have made a big difference.
 This is why I want to share them with you today.
-And especially if you are just starting on the journey of sleep or sleeplessness with your first.
+And especially if you are starting on the journey of sleep or sleeplessness with your first.

 5 Important Things About Baby’s Sleep